 This is a visad.FlatField

-print whatType(rgbData)
+print whatTypes(rgbData)

 The significant difference in this step is the result in the range.
-As opposed to the single banded data, this rgb has three components in the range.
-These components are the red, green and blue values of the rgb data object.
+As opposed to the single banded data, this RGB has three components in the range.
+These components are the red, green and blue values of the RGB data object.

 print getType(rgbData)

-The data mapping reinforces the information from the whatType() result.
+The data mapping reinforces the information from the whatType result.

-What differences are there in the mapping of h8b1 and rgbData?
+What differences are there in the mapping of g17b1 and rgbData?